-6.7 Citizen Science: Gravity Spy
+6.7 Citizen Science

-Gravity Spy is a recently established (in October 2016) and very successful LSC collaboration with the Zooniverse citizen science team to develop a LIGO Glitch Zoo project.
+Gravity Spy is an established (in October 2016) and very successful LSC collaboration with the Zooniverse citizen science team to develop a LIGO Glitch Zoo project.
 There are tremendous opportunities for engagement with the wider public via this project, building upon our prior experience with Einstein@Home.
 LSC groups are particularly encouraged to get involved.